ebu/ebu-tt-live-toolkit/CONTRIBUTING.md

 ## Initialization of the test suite

-After initializing the virtual environment and installing the package run the following command:
+After initializing the virtual environment and installing the package run either one of the following commands:

-    python setup.py test

-This **installs the necessary packages** for testing and runs the tests.

-Subsequent runs can be done via either of the following 2 commands:

     python setup.py test